munificent/craftinginterpreters/book/a-virtual-machine.md

 ^code main-include-vm (1 before, 2 after)

-Now when you run clox, it starts up the VM before it creates that one hand-authored chunk from the [last chapter][].
+Now when you run clox, it starts up the VM before it creates that hand-authored chunk from the [last chapter][].
 The VM is ready and waiting, so let's teach it to do something.

 [last chapter]: chunks-of-bytecode.html#disassembling-chunks